sarkeraumio/Smart-Electricity-Meter/README.md

 ### The solution

-**Volt Vision** is a prototype smart electricity meter for homes, built around an Arduino Mega 2560.
+**Volt Vision** is a prototype smart electricity meter for homes.
 It measures power in real time, sends it to the cloud, protects the home automatically, and gives users several ways to see and control their electricity.

 | Feature | What it does |
 |:--|:--|